 The Core of Animation

 Breaking into the animation industry comes down to two things: what you can do, and who you know.
 You show what you can do with your demo reel.
 This is the number one tool to landing a job.
 Your reel shows all of your best work and is tailor made for the sort of job you want, whether it is animation, modeling, or rendering, etc. Second, you need to develop a network of contacts.
 Start early.
 Frequent message boards like CGSociety or Animation World Network.
-Be friendly and helpful — win some friends.
-Approximately 90% of the jobs you’ll get are through someone you know.
+Be friendly and helpful—win some friends.
+Approximately 90 percent of the jobs you’ll get are through someone you know.
 The School of Visual Art and Design has helpful faculty and successful alumni in the field who are more than willing to look over demo reels and help recent graduates get a foot in the door.